andthum/mdtools/docs/source/doc_pages/dev_guide/code_guidelines.rst

       But generally try to avoid importing objects from other scripts.
       Better move the object you want to import from another script into the core package.
-    * When writting a script, use :mod:`argparse` as command-line interface.
+    * When writing a script, use :mod:`argparse` as command-line interface.
     * When dealing with a lot of data like MD trajectories, performance (speed and memory usage) counts.
 Make a good compromise between